CalcProgrammer1/OpenRGB/README.md

 ### USB Access

-  *  Previous versions of OpenRGB used the WinUSB driver, installed using Zadig.
+  *  Early versions of OpenRGB used the WinUSB driver, installed using Zadig.
 This is no longer required, and you need to uninstall the WinUSB driver if you previously installed it.
 You can uninstall the WinUSB driver by following [this guide](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/Frequently-Asked-Questions#i-installed-the-winusb-driver-for-a-device-and-i-wish-to-uninstall-it).

 ## Linux